The Next Generation (TNG) Season 1

 Regarding the characters and their interaction, I would have appreciated some more emotional involvement in the story.
 Wesley endures his captivity almost stoically because that's what everyone expects from him.
 Picard is worried about the boy but makes it look to Dr. Crusher like the Prime Directive is his main concern.
 Dr. Crusher swirls around the captain hysterically and still doesn't dare to openly criticize him.
 I see the intention of showing Picard as skilled negotiator who just weighs all options and Beverly as a caring mother who is uneasy although she does have faith in the captain's decisions.
 It just isn't worked out well enough, perhaps also because the focus of the story shifts from Wesley's fate to the diplomatic ramifications.

-The title promises a bit more than the episode can keep.
-I admit I was indeed waiting to see some sort of battle when I first watched it, and I was accordingly disappointed when it was shown only in the form of Picard's flashbacks.
+The title promises more than this episode can keep.
+I admit I was indeed waiting to see some sort of battle when I first watched it many years ago.
+I was accordingly disappointed when it was shown only in the form of Picard's blurry flashbacks.
 Well, but "The Battle" has grown on me although it didn't turn out very exciting.